JeffreyPhelps/BAMazon/README.md

       * If there is a sufficient amount of the product in stock, it will return the total for that purchase.
       * However, if there is not enough of the product in stock, it will tell the user that there isn't enough of the product.
       * If the purchase goes through, it updates the stock quantity to reflect the purchase.
-      * It will also update the product sales in the department table.
+      * It will also update the product sales in the department MySQL database table.

 -----------------------